certego/PcapMonkey/README.md

 Install Docker-CE:
 - https://docs.docker.com/install/linux/docker-ce/ubuntu/

-Then just clone this repo to your local machine, and you're ready to go.
+Then just clone this repo to your local machine, run `./prepare.sh` and you're ready to go.
 All the commands listed in this tutorial should be launched from whithin the root folder of this project.

 ## Uninstall
 To uninstall and remove all files, delete all containers with